mainwp/mainwp-key-maker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The MainWP Key Maker plugin allows for easy form creation for the MainWP Skeleton Key Extension.
+The MainWP Key Maker plugin copies settings for the MainWP Bulk Settings Manager Extension.

 == Description ==

-**Note: This plugin is only useful if you are using [MainWP](https://wordpress.org/plugins/mainwp/) and the Skeleton Key Extension.**
+**Note: This plugin is only useful if you are using [MainWP](https://wordpress.org/plugins/mainwp/) and the [Bulk Settings Manager Extension](https://extensions.mainwp.com/product/mainwp-bulk-settings-manager-extension/).**

-Install the Key Maker plugin on any WordPress site to quickly copy form fields for import into MainWP Skeleton Key Extension.
+Install the Key Maker plugin on any WordPress site to quickly copy form settings for import into MainWP Bulk Settings Manager Extension.

 == Installation ==